evelyntcp/chatbot/README.md

-# Chatbot with TinyLlama
+# Chatbot with Llama 3

-Prototype of a chatbot using Ollama, Langchain, FastAPI and Streamlit
+Prototype of a chatbot using Huggingface, FastAPI and Streamlit

-- To try out a lightweight model
+- Download model and inference API
-- Using Langchain's ConversationBufferMemory for prototype first.
-Can implement database to store conversation in future.
-- Will scale chatbot and implement RAG in future